 25 & 26 December

-Croatia also celebrates certain other days through the year which are considered ‘memorial days’ but are not public holidays (i.e. they are not non-working days).
+Croatia also celebrates certain other days through the year which are considered ‘memorial days’ but are not public holidays (i.e. they are still working days).
 There are 11 memorial days; they include:

 Day of Unification of Medjimurje with the Country of Croatia